 While most cases of ransomware include these three components, different variants may comprise various improvements and additional steps.

-As a more concrete tool to prevent the risks of Ransomware and other cyber-attacks, getting a VPN is a good way to secure your network and provide an extra layer of privacy.
+As a more concrete tool to prevent the risks of Ransomware and other cyber-attacks, getting a VPN is an excellent way to secure your network and provide an extra layer of privacy.
 Standing for Virtual Private Network, a VPN works by encrypting your internet connection to hide your online activity and location and allows you to browse without constraints or the fear of being tracked safely.

 You do not need any technical expertise to use a VPN.
 The system you choose will automatically hide your actual IP address, keeping your browsing history and data private.